tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </HighlightBox>

 Cryptographic hash functions are used for digital signature and file integrity verification and find application in areas such as credit card transactions and software updates.
-Their reliability is of the utmost importance as they are so central to our digital security and verification.
+Their reliability is of the utmost importance as they are so central to digital security and verification.
 Reassessing them is of importance to early detect if a cryptographic hash function can be re-generated.

 Testing a hash function's robustness when creating unique hashes is done with **collision attacks**.
 In a collision attack, one tries to find two sets of inputs that produce the same hash function.
 In 2017, Google conducted a collision attack on [SHA-1](https://shattered.io/).
 It was considered a relatively insecure hash function but was still widely used and no one had actually proved it made duplicate hashes.
 Google managed to create a successful collision attack which cost roughly $110,000.